aridjayarecipes/cutesrecipes.web.app/content/post/1963-step-by-step-guide-to-prepare-quick-salmon-pad-thai.md

 1. Take  Lime wedges

 Nowadays Thai restaurants are everywhere, and Thai curries are regular features on even the most British of pub menus.
 I for one am loving the Thai food boom!
-This recipe is not only delicious, but it&#39;s.
+This recipe is not only delicious, but it's.
 Pad Thai is a Thai noodle stir fry with a sweet-savoury-sour sauce scattered with crushed peanuts.

 <!--inarticleads2-->